Usman-Khan707/Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3/README.md

 ### Required citation

-If you use RIDAC, the included example images, or the VisA-derived data preparation workflow in academic work, cite the original VisA publication:
+If you use this project, the included example images, or the VisA-derived data preparation workflow in academic work, cite the original VisA publication:

 > Y. Zou, J. Jeong, L. Pemula, D. Zhang, and O. Dabeer, “SPot-the-Difference Self-Supervised Pre-training for Anomaly Detection and Segmentation,” in *Computer Vision – ECCV 2022*, Lecture Notes in Computer Science, vol. 13690, Springer, Cham, 2022, pp. 392–408. doi: [10.1007/978-3-031-20056-4_23](https://doi.org/10.1007/978-3-031-20056-4_23).